mokshadashedbale/Lung_Capacity_Prediction/README.md

 The dataset used for this regression model contains the following variables:

-1. LungCap: Lung capacity (target variable)
+1.LungCap: Lung capacity (target variable)

 2.Age: Age of the individual

 3.Height : Height of the individual

 4.Smoke : Smoking status (0 for non-smoker, 1 for smoker)

-5.Gender: Gender of the individual (0 for male, 1 for female) 6.Caesarean: Whether the individual was delivered via Caesarean section (0 for no, 1 for yes)
+5.Gender: Gender of the individual (0 for male, 1 for female)

+6.Caesarean: Whether the individual was delivered via Caesarean section (0 for no, 1 for yes)

 ## Regression Model